Raunak-Sarmacharya/kcn-seniors-docs/docs/maintenance-support/backup-migration-system.md

 ## Overview

-The KCN Seniors website uses a **dual-plugin approach** for comprehensive backup and migration management:
+The website uses a **dual-plugin approach** for comprehensive backup and migration management:

 - **WP Vivid Backup & Migration**: Primary backup solution with free scheduling and comprehensive backup features
 - **All-in-One WP Migration**: Specialized tool for database migration and site transfers